AbdullahButt2611/DJPortolio/README.md

 - [Google Fonts](https://fonts.google.com/specimen/Poppins?query=pop) for importing the fonts called **Poppins** into the project.
 - [Images](/img) can be downloaded from the github.
 - [MixItUp](https://www.kunkalabs.com/mixitup/) Library used for categorizing the projects.
+- [SwiperJS](https://swiperjs.com/get-started) for swipe effect on the testimonials.
 <br><br>

 ## Demo